Rufus Soule

-Rufus Soule (July 16, 1785 – September 22, 1867) was a prominent boat builder in Maine and served for several years in the state legislature.
+Rufus Soule (July 16, 1785 – September 22, 1867) was a boat builder in Maine and served for several years in the state legislature.

 Early life

-Rufus Soule was born July 16, 1785 in North Yarmouth, Cumberland County, Maine, the fourth son of Captain John Soule (1740–1814) and Elizabeth née Mitchell (1747–1794).
+Rufus Soule was born July 16, 1785, in North Yarmouth, Cumberland County, Maine, the fourth son of Captain John Soule (1740–1814) and Elizabeth Mitchell (1747–1794).

 Career

 Soule bought the yard at Porter's Landing in 1834 and became one of the most eminent shipbuilders in Maine.
 He built eighty-five vessels during his career.
 His son, Rufus C. Soule, joined him in the trade.

 Soule served as a representative in the Maine Legislature from 1832 until 1838.
 A Democrat, he was a State Senator from Cumberland County in 1838.
 He also served as a justice of the peace.

 Family

 Soule married Susan Mitchell on June 2, 1805, and they had eleven children together.
 After Susan died in 1853, he married Philomela Talbot and then married Hannah Bailey Small, a niece of his first wife.